-You will need to hold, or be close to finishing, a relevant PhD/DPhil degree in physiology, cardiovascular biology or pharmacology, together with relevant experience.
-In addition, you should possess sufficient specialist knowledge in the discipline and the ability to manage your own academic research.
-Previous experience of contributing to publications/presentations, the ability to contribute ideas for new research projects, and excellent communication skills - including the ability to write for publication, present research proposals and results, and represent the research group at meetings - are also essential.
+You must hold, or be close to completion of, a PhD/DPhil in Chemistry, Biochemistry, Chemical Biology or Pharmacology, together with relevant experience and must possess sufficient specialist knowledge in the discipline to work within established research programmes.
+You should have proven ability to manage your own academic research and associated activities, previous experience of contributing to publications/presentations, and the ability to contribute ideas for new research projects and research income generation.

 Apply via the University website